Job Market Paper

 The Impact of the US-China Trade War on Indian Firms (with Pulak Ghosh, Aakash Kalyani, and Manpreet Singh)

 This project studies how Indian firms responded to the US-China trade war by exploiting firm-level panel data on exports, imports, and investments from the CMIE Prowess database.
 We construct industry-year level measures of exposure to US tariffs on Chinese products and estimate the differential investment response among Indian firms across trade categories.
-Using firm, year, and industry fixed effects in panel regressions, we find evidence that Indian exporters to the US, particularly those not heavily reliant on Chinese inputs, increased investment significantly post-tariffs, consistent with a substitution effect in global value chains.
+Using firm, year, and industry fixed effects in panel regressions, we find preliminary evidence that Indian exporters to the US, particularly those not heavily reliant on Chinese inputs, increased investment significantly post-tariffs, consistent with a substitution effect in global value chains.
 This investment response was heterogeneous by firm size and age, with younger and more productive firms driving the gains.